MonashDeepNeuron/HPP/content/week3/tasks/slices.md

 ### Task 2.1 : What is a slice?

 Working with single value variables can be be tedious and doesn't allow for collecting common data efficiently into a single, easy to refer to name.
 This is were C++ slices come in.
 Slices are contiguous sequences of values.
 The length of a slice must be known at compile time and cannot change.
+Slices can hold any type including primitive types, user-defined types or even pointers.

 We have already been using slices in C++ thus far.
 String literals are actually slices of `char`.